**This Chapter has been revised**

 The voice was soft like a melody on a breeze, kind and understanding with vague familiarity.
 His mind was a mess, too jumbled to put voice to face and at this point he didn't quite care who it was.
 All that mattered was someone was there.

-He turned in the stranger's embrace and buried his face into the warmth of bare skin, letting himself fall apart completely, too god-damned tired to hold it all in anymore.
+He turned in the stranger's embrace and buried his face into the warmth of bare skin, breathing in the sweet scent and letting himself fall apart completely, too god-damned tired to hold it all in anymore.

-Helen was at a loss as to what to do.
+Helen was at a loss as she held the broken man in her lap.

 He clung to her weakly, trembling like a frightened child with his face buried in the juncture of her neck and shoulder.
 She could feel his hot breath on her skin mingling with the tears that fell steadily down his face one after another.
 One of her hands buried itself into his hair and she tangled her fingers in the sweat-soaked strands at the nape of his neck as he pressed his face deeper into her shoulder as if trying to hide from the world.
 She brought her other arm to wrap around his back and hold him against her.
 She rested her head atop his and held him tight, trying vainly to keep her own tears from joining his as her very magic wept for his broken spirit.

-Four days ago this man was nothing more to her than an illustrious figure on the television and in the papers.
+Four days ago this man was nothing more to her than an illustrious figure on the television and in the papers…and then Fate decided to once again intervene on someone else's behalf.

-Over the years, her 'saving people thing' evolved into a habit of collecting broken people, fixing them up and polishing them out to make them shine again.
+Over the years, her 'saving people thing' evolved into a habit of unintentionally "collecting" broken people.
+She was used to finding the chipped and battered souls, fixing them up and polishing them out to make them shine again.
 That was how she had ended up forming most of her team.

-She loosened her hold on her magic and let it reach out to touch the very essence of him, and for a split second she felt his pain.
-The drowning waves of hopelessness, anger, and fear were overwhelming, making her gasp and clutch him tighter as her magic recoiled quickly as if burned.
+She briefly loosened her tight hold on a tendril of her magic and let it reach out to gently brush the very essence of him.
+For a split second she felt his overwhelming pain.
+The drowning waves of hopelessness, anger, and fear were overpowering, making her gasp and clutch him tighter as her magic recoiled quickly as if burned.
 From that one brief touch she saw and felt his soul, once a proud flame burning hot and wild, was now just a dying ember so beaten down it was as if the slightest breeze would extinguish it forever.

-She buried her face in his dark hair and held him there on the bathroom floor, singing to him softly until the trembling ceased and his breathing calmed deep and even.
-His grip on his slackened as his body relaxed against her completely.
+She buried her face in his dark hairs and reached deep inside of herself to call on the calm aura of her inner animal, bathing the bathroom in the feeling of peace and safety.
+She held him tightly, singing softly under her voice until his trembling ceased and his breathing calmed deep and even.
+His grip on her slackened as his body eventually relaxed against her completely.

 "No more nightmares tonight," she murmured softly into his hair.
 "I promise."